marpaia/alpaca-trade-api-cpp/README.md

 ### Market Data Examples

-By using the data API, you can see what a stock price was at a particular time and information about the last trade.
+By using the data API, you can see what a stock price was at a particular time, information about the last trade and last quote, etc.

 ```cpp
 #include <iostream>